glendonintendo/challenge1-horiseon-accessibility/README.md

 ### Gotcha Moments
-* removed extraneous closing img tag from Cost Management within the Benefit section
+* Removed extraneous closing img tag from Cost Management within the Benefit section
-* added an `id="search-engine-optimization"` to the search-engine-optimzation div allowing the nav link to direct to the section of the page
+* Added an `id="search-engine-optimization"` to the search-engine-optimzation div allowing the nav link to direct to the section of the page
-* added a favicon to the address bar
+* Added a favicon to the address bar
-* added a meta desription for the webpage, just in case this ever gets published ;)
+* Added a meta desription for the webpage, just in case this ever gets published ;)

 ## Demo
 A link to the most up-to-date version of the project can be found here: [Horiseon - Social Solution Services](https://glendonintendo.github.io/challenge1-horiseon-accessibility/).